huggingface/blog/benchmark-2021-part1.md

 - AVX512 instructions set (_which might not be leveraged out-of-the-box by the various frameworks_)
-- Intel Deep Learning Boost (also known as Vector Neural Network Instruction - VNNI) which provides specialized CPU instructions for running quantized network (int8)
+- Intel Deep Learning Boost (also known as Vector Neural Network Instruction - VNNI) which provides specialized CPU instructions for running quantized networks (_using int8 data type_)

 The choice of using _metal_ instance is to avoid any virtualization issue which can arise when using cloud providers.
 This gives us full control of the hardware, especially while targeting the NUMA (Non-Unified Memory Architecture) controller, which